smheidrich/non-go-terraform-provider-assessment/README.md

 certificate should be provided no matter what (this is also what the RPCPlugin spec proscribes if a client cert is provided in the env var).

-*Non-Go difficulties: ✓ The format of the response is simple enough that it could also be produced by a shell script, although there probably wouldn't be a point in doing so, because at the point of the response, our actual provider must already be up and running anyway.
+*Non-Go difficulties:* 🙂 *The format of the response is simple enough that it could also be produced by a shell script, although there probably wouldn't be a point in doing so, because at the point of the response, our actual provider must already be up and running anyway.
 Also, generating a certificate, while